ISandAIinAviation/ISandAIinAviation.github.io/pages/team.md

 ---

 # **Who are we?**
-We are a small team consisting of three curious people interested in developing innovative solutions to problems in a diverse range of use-cases.
+We are a small team consisting of five curious people interested in developing innovative solutions to problems in a diverse range of use-cases.
 We love to tackle big problems that require new approaches and live by the motto "If you can think it, you can achieve it".
 We'd love to take this opportunity to introduce ourselves:

 <br>